sharkdp/bat/doc/alternatives.md

 # Alternatives

-The following table tries to give an overview *from `bat`s perspective*, i.e. we only compare categories which are relevant for `bat`.
-Some of these projects have completely different goals and if you are not looking for a program like `bat`, this comparison might not be for you.
+Based on this table, we only compare categories that are *relevant to `bat`s*, which means that some of these projects have completely different goals.
+If you are not looking for a program like `bat`, you might not find this comparison to be useful.

 |                                              | bat                                                                 | [pygments](http://pygments.org/) | [highlight](http://www.andre-simon.de/doku/highlight/highlight.php) | [ccat](https://github.com/jingweno/ccat) | [source-highlight](https://www.gnu.org/software/src-highlite/) | [hicat](https://github.com/rstacruz/hicat)          | [coderay](https://github.com/rubychan/coderay)      | [rouge](https://github.com/jneen/rouge)             |
 |----------------------------------------------|---------------------------------------------------------------------|----------------------------------|---------------------------------------------------------------------|------------------------------------------|----------------------------------------------------------------|-----------------------------------------------------|-----------------------------------------------------|-----------------------------------------------------|